zwq2018/Math-Reasoning-With-PLMs/README.md

 # Multi-View Reasoning: Consistent Contrastive Learning for Math Word Problem.
-This repo contains the code and = for our EMNLP 2022 findings paper:
+This repo contains the code and data for our EMNLP 2022 findings paper: